 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

-Check out our tips on places to avoid, petty crime, sexual harassment, and drug laws in Belize.
+Belize isn't dangerous if you come prepared.
+Here are our top tips on places to avoid, crime, LGBTQ+ safety, sexual harassment, and drug laws.